sazit/Gomoku-Board-Game/README.md

-# Projects Completed during second and third semesters at university
+# Programming projects completed at universtiy